-With BeatleWeek in town, the resident street people are doing their best at playing upon the sympathies of “Peace and Love” Beatles fans, who are little more than a bunch of low-hanging fruit wearing Beatles tee-shirts and paraphernalia.
-Such easy targets are lulled into a false sense of security by the music, alcohol, and the all you need is love togetherness these sort of events engender.
-Meanwhile, the Liverpool grifters are in your face to wheedle money out of you in order to get while the getting’s good before BeatleWeek is over.
+With BeatleWeek in town, the resident street people are doing their best at playing upon the sympathies of “Peace and Love” Beatles fans, who are seen as little more than a bunch of low-hanging fruit wearing Beatles tee-shirts and paraphernalia.
+Such easy targets are easily identified and lulled into a false sense of security by the music, alcohol, and the “all you need is love” togetherness these sort of events engender.
+Meanwhile, the Liverpool Grifters are in your face to wheedle money out of you in order to get while the getting’s good before BeatleWeek is over.
 It’s a feeding frenzy to the point that fights break out over the really choice chumps’ change.
-The street people spend most of their energy in a scrum scamming people out of their cash or fighting over people from whom to extract money.
+The street people spend most of their energy in a scrum scamming people out of their cash or fighting over the best marks.

-I guess you have to be satisfied with being ripped-off and be thankful you aren’t being robbed.
-The current crop of Scousers on the streets can spin a sad yarn of incredible hyperbole, creativity, and guile in order to garner your sympathy.
-It’s almost worth the money you part with since it’s compelling performance art to a small audience.
+I guess you have to be satisfied with being ripped off and be thankful you aren’t being robbed.
+The current crop of scousers on the streets can spin a sad yarn of incredible hyperbole, creativity, and guile in order to garner your sympathy.
+It’s almost worth the money you part with since it’s a compelling performance art to a small audience.
 The sidewalks are lousy with one-person shows.
 Occasionally, you luck onto an ensemble cast which is preferable because they tend to leave you alone and act out on one another.

 It basically feels like the whole town is on the take or up to no good in some way and has deteriorated into an endemic, sleazy destination filled with ne’er do wells and obnoxious drunks.

-LENNONESQUE PSYCHADELIC ROLLS ROYCE – SPECIAL CAR FOR HIRE
+LENNONESQUE PSYCHEDELIC ROLLS ROYCE – SPECIAL CAR FOR HIRE

 THE CAVERN CLUB – The original Cavern Club was closed and filled in with dirt in 1973 thus ending an era.
 This new version is a good representation of the original including the unbearable heat.
 You would think they could have installed AC that functioned properly in this day and age.
 On Friday and Saturday, a Beatles tribute band plays in the Lounge for 15 or 20 pounds respectively.